 from old sweaters, they take it all, curious

 the whole bed dappled dark

 as a beginning.
 I don’t know what to say

 so I say thank you.
 The crows don’t know

 what to say, so they don’t speak, they just

 keep finding parts of me to make useful.

 I thank them for that, too.

 C.T.
 Salazar is a Latinx poet and librarian from Mississippi.
-He's the author of the chapbooks This Might Have Meant Fire and American Cavewall Sonnets (forthcoming in 2021).
-He's the 2020 recipient of the Mississippi Institute of Arts and Letters award in poetry.
-His poems have appeared in The Rumpus, Verse Daily, Beloit Poetry Journal, The Cincinnati Review, 32 Poems, Rhino, and elsewhere.
+His debut full-length collection, Headless John The Baptist Hitchhiking is forthcoming in 2022 from Acre Books.
+He’s the author of three chapbooks, most recently American Cavewall Sonnets from Bull City Press (2021).
+He’s the 2020 recipient of the Mississippi Institute of Arts and Letters award in poetry.
+His poems have most recently appeared in The Rumpus, The Cincinnati Review, Beloit Poetry Journal, and RHINO.